krgamestudios/news-server/README.md

 An API centric news server.
 Uses Sequelize and mariaDB by default.

+# Setup

+Run the SQL script `sql/create_database.sql`.
+This will set up an empty database called `news`, and a new user called `news`.

 # API

 ```
 //NOTE: you can add a "limit" query parameter to change the default limit
-/news?limit=10
+GET /news?limit=10

-//GET get latest news, up to a default limit, or specify the index "id"
+//get latest news, up to a default limit, or specify the index "id"
-/news/:id
+GET /news/:id

-//GET get the news starting from the beginning, up to a default limit, or specify the index "id"
+//get the news starting from the beginning, up to a default limit, or specify the index "id"
-/news/archive/:id
+GET /news/archive/:id

-//result:
+//result (if only a single article is specified, returns just that article rather than an array):
 [
 	{
 		"index": index,		//absolute index of the result